 - Teaching, research and other departmental needs in cases where departmental financial support is requested

 During the application process, please look through the research interests of individual faculty members and directly contact those who you would be interested in working with.
-An individual faculty member MUST accept Ph.D. applicants prior to admission.
+A graduate faculty member MUST accept Ph.D. applicants prior to admission.
 Any specific questions regarding the application process should be directed to the graduate coordinator: TRSMGRAD@hhp.ufl.edu

 How to Apply

 1. Statement of Purpose

 - Tell us why you want to attend our graduate program, what you want to do after your degree and any relevant experience you have.

 - Please include the name of a faculty member to work with as your advisor.

 - Arrange to have official transcripts sent to the UF Office of Admissions from each postsecondary institution attended.

 - Mail original transcripts to Graduate Admissions located at 201 Criser Hall, PO Box 114000, Gainesville FL 32611-400.

 - If you attended UF as your postsecondary institution, you do not have to order a transcript from the Office of the University Registrar.